benjaminpreiss/git-vault/README.md

 ## Notes

--   Encrypted files are stored in the same location as the original directories
+-   **Encrypted files are stored in `.git-vault/data/`** with the same directory structure as your original directories
--   Original directories are replaced with their encrypted counterparts during locking
+-   **Path structure preservation**: `public/artworks` → `.git-vault/data/public/artworks.tar.gz.aes256gcm.enc`
+-   **No naming conflicts**: Nested directories with same basename (e.g., `config/sensitive` and `public/sensitive`) are handled correctly
 -   The tool works from the Git repository root, regardless of where scripts are located
 -   Directory paths in `.git-vault-dirs` are always relative to the Git repository root
 -   The pre-commit hook ensures you never accidentally commit unencrypted sensitive data
+-   Original directories remain in place during locking - only encrypted copies are created

 ## Troubleshooting